Register of high-altitude vehicles

 Country of origin: New Zealand

-Argo Navis Ltd (Argo Navis) is a New Zealand aerospace company, specialising in the development of innovative rocket propulsion systems for the space industry.
+Argo Navis Limited (Argo Navis) was a New Zealand aerospace company, specialising in the development of innovative rocket propulsion systems for the space industry.

 K-200 is a single-stage sounding rocket.
-Its primary objective is to test Argo Navis’ propulsion systems, as well as to prove critical flight infrastructure and systems for future high-altitude launches.
+Its primary objective is to test propulsion systems developed by Argo Navis, as well as to prove critical flight infrastructure and systems for future high-altitude launches.

 HAB-1